Computer Information Systems: Security (CISS)

 Corequisite: CISS 25

-Laboratory course to design, configure, and implement firewall to secure enterprise, medium, and small businesses networks.
-Cisco Adaptive Security Appliance (ASA) with intrusion prevention system (IPS) and Linux firewall with IPS integration.
-Site to site and remote client Virtual Private Network (VPN), Access Control Lists (ACL), content filtering, Confidentiality Integrity Availability (CIA), Radius, and Certificate Authentication (CA).
-Cisco ASA and Linux firewall troubleshooting technique.
-Student must enroll in CISS 25, a concurrent lecture co-requisite.
+Laboratory course to design, configure, deploy, and maintain Cisco Adaptive Security Appliance (ASA), Windows, and Linux firewalls to secure Cyber, Cloud, and local networks.
+Topics include IPsec and TLS Virtual Private Network (VPN) remote clients, Access Control Lists (ACL), Confidentiality Integrity Availability (CIA), Radius, and Certificate Authentication (CA).
+Student must enroll in CISS 25L concurrently.

 CISS 27 Cyber Defense